-Having excellent work is great, but the way you present it is just as important.
+Having excellent work is great, but presentation is just as important as what should be in a graphic design portfolio.
 Treat your portfolio as if it is one of the projects you want to incorporate.
-Take the same care you would in one of your projects when developing your graphic design portfolio.
+Take the same care you would in one of your projects when you create your graphic design portfolio.

 If you are opting for the website route, which is a convenient and effective way to reach your audience, invest in a quality website as well as a custom domain.
 Having your own website allows you to organize your portfolio in the way that best suits you.
 You may want to have a few pages such as a projects page, an about me page and a contact page.
 This will allow your visitors to look at your work, learn more about you, and contact you all without leaving the website.
 If you don’t include a special contact page, make sure to leave those details somewhere your potential clients can easily find.
 You want them to be able to contact you if they are interested in working with you.

 Wondering what to put in a graphic design portfolio that’ll instantly give it credibility?
 Social proof, of course!
 Nothing will make someone feel like they can trust you more than first-hand accounts of happy customers.

 Including recommendations from prior clients or employers not only demonstrates a level of professionalism, but will also help impress future clients.
 You can list your skills and say how great you are all day long, but having testimonials from others will have a greater impact.
 In addition, a written case study with your project will help potential clients get a sense of the project’s background, what problem you were aiming to solve with design, and your process from start to finish.
 Everyone has a different process and a case study will help your visitors understand what your unique process is.